ohata-toast/EasyCache/en/console-guide.md

 6. After setting is done, click **Create**.

-Alarm rules, after created, can be disabled and temporarily turned off.
+The created alarm rules can be temporarily disabled by setting the alarm to 'Disabled.'
+The alarm rules are applied to all regions.

 ### Recipient Groups